 Is deferred interest the same as a 0% APR offer?

 No, a deferred-interest loan is not the same as a true 0% APR loan.
-This also applies to credit cards that have a 0% promotional offer.
+This also applies to credit cards offering a 0% promotional offer.

 A 0% APR loan would never charge interest or fees at any point in time.
 Usually, they’re only available to people who need financial assistance.
 For example, some states, local governments and private organizations offered 0% APR loans to individuals who lost income due to COVID-19.

 How does deferred interest work?